grinnell-cs/csc151-dh/_eboards/eboard18-3.md

 On Exercise 3, you do not need to fix `bad-range`.
 You just need to propose a way that you might fix it.

+On Exercise 4, there's a reason we have the hint.

+On Exercises 5 and 6, please write the tests first!

-On Exercise 7, some of the tests may be wrong.
+On Exercise 8, some of the tests may be wrong.
 It was to see if you were reading closely.

 ### Wrapup